In the short term, no.

 We’re not saying that sustainable palm oil is not part of the solution.
 Indeed, it has to be simply because it is the most efficient oil seed crop.
 We just believe that the current concentration of demand on palm oil needs to be diluted.

 It’s also not always necessary to have palm oil or similar ingredients in our products.
 For example, we think peanut butter tastes so much better with just a single ingredient (peanuts) than it does with palm oil, sugar, salt, etc. added.

 In the short term and until truly sustainable palm oil can be absolutely guaranteed, the most effective action we can take is to choose products (cosmetics, food etc.) that do not contain any palm oil (wherever possible).

 By doing this, we’re not only sending an unequivocal message that we won’t accept unethical products but we’re also giving the rain forests a bit of respite and a chance, however small that might be.

-Watch this beautiful video from Wild Education to get a sense of what’s at stake.
+We’ll leave you with this beautiful video from Wild Education to get a sense of what’s at stake.

 We hope this has helped you shed some light on a rather complex issue.
 If you have any questions, comments or other suggestions for the Sustainable Jungle Community, leave a comment or get in touch – we’d love to hear from you!